cholasimmons/bun-elysia-modular_auth/README.md

 - CRON with predefined 24 hour cycle
 - basic endpoint logging
 - authentication/authorization middleware (public/private routes based on roles)
-- email verification codes
+- email verification system
 - change/reset password
 - modular design for easy expansion

 ## Getting Started
-To get started with this template, simply clone this repo, cd into the cloned folder and rename example_env to .env, paste this command into your terminal (in the cloned directory):
+To get started with this template, simply clone this repo, cd into the cloned folder, rename example_env to .env, paste this command into your terminal (in the cloned directory):
 ```bash
 bun install
 ```